The J. Geils Band: 1970s touring, recordings and early top 40 success

 The J. Geils Band's third album Full House, recorded in April 1972 at the Cinderella Ballroom in Detroit and released that September, showcased their live appeal.
-Although the members all hailed from Boston, the band had always considered Detroit its second home because of its enormous popularity there.
+Although the members were all born in New York City, Washington, and Connecticut, and met each other and formed the band in Worcester, Massachusetts, the band had always considered Detroit its second home because of its enormous popularity there.
 Part of their second live album (Blow Your Face Out, 1976), and all of their third (Showtime!, 1982), would also be recorded in Detroit.

 After the release of their first two albums and keeping a busy show schedule, it was The J. Geils Band's third studio album Bloodshot that would be the first commercial breakthrough for the band, reaching No. 10 on the Billboard 200 album charts in the United States in 1973 and spawning the single "Give It to Me", which went to No. 30 in the Billboard charts following the album's release in 1973.
 The original U.S. copies of Bloodshot were distributed in red vinyl instead of the customary black, with matching red 1950s style Atlantic Records labels.
 The band would continue to use these vintage-style Atlantic labels, in different colors with each album release, throughout their remaining tenure with the label.
 Seeking to seize on this commercial success, the band released their following album Ladies Invited in November of that same year, which debuted at No. 51 but did not match the commercial success of Bloodshot.
 After spending the early part of 1974 on the road with an active touring schedule, the band went back into the studio and recorded their fifth studio album Nightmares...and Other Tales from the Vinyl Jungle, which yielded a big hit single, the Justman/Wolf composition "Must of Got Lost", which reached No. 12 on the Billboard Top 100 in early 1975.
 Later that year, the band started playing arenas across the US with a variety of artists including the Rolling Stones, Peter Frampton, and Rod Stewart.
 After their initial commercial success and with constant touring, the group seemed destined to be nothing more than a party band until the release of Monkey Island (1977).
 The group left Atlantic Records and signed to EMI America for Sanctuary (1978), which charted at No. 49 on the Billboard 200 and spun off a sizable hit single in "One Last Kiss" (No. 35 on the Billboard Hot 100).